Do you think Febreze is safe for dogs or cats (and their humans)?

 What have we learned?

 That I ramble on and talk and write too much?
 Okay true, did I not mention that I have a tendency to do that?
 Oops sorry, my bad, too late but I hope you caught the gist of what I was sharing.
 Can you answer the question of whether or not Febreze is safe to use around dogs, cats and homo sapiens too with a big resounding yes?!
 If you’re not ready to say yes but are willing to dig a little deeper then that makes me happy too because that willingness means you’re ready to find out more.
 You’re open to the facts and researching them more so you can make an informed decision.

 Do I truly believe Febreze is safe to use around dogs, cats and peeps too?

 Um did you read any of the above?
-Kidding, sort of but okay here you go, ABSOLUTELY YES.
-Yes, yes and yes and in case you’re wondering I once again have a bottle of Febreze in all those rooms that have been without it the last year or so.
+Kidding, sort of but okay here you go, Yes.
 No longer will I suffer the stinky, sweaty, gasping for air please let me die it smells so bad smells ever again